 - You will need to apply for an SSN in person at the nearest Social Security Administration office.
-You may not apply for an SSN more than 30 days before the start of your on-campus employment.
-New international students must wait at least 10 business days after their arrival in the United States to apply for an SSN, and you must be registered in SEVIS prior to applying for the SSN.
+New international students must be registered in SEVIS prior to applying for the SSN.

-1. Print and complete the [Social Security Verification Form] with your on-campus employer.
+- Print and complete the Employment Eligibility Form with your on-campus employer.

-2. Submit the completed Social Security Verification Form to the Intercultural Center.
-The International Student & Scholar Adviser will review your form, verify your eligibility and sign and date the form.
-You will receive an email when your signed Social Security Verification Form is in your campus mailbox.
+- The International Student & Scholar Adviser will review your form, verify your eligibility and sign and date the form.

 - Form I-20